-Per EPD's Guidance for Developing the Comprehensive Nutrient Optimization Plan (2024), CNOP goals or targets do not have to be numeric reductions, nor do they have to include physical changes to the existing wastewater treatment plant to reduce the current total nitrogen load.
+Per EPD's Guidance for Developing the Comprehensive Nutrient Optimization Plan (2023), CNOP goals or targets do not have to be numeric reductions, nor do they have to include physical changes to the existing wastewater treatment plant to reduce the current total nitrogen load.

-specific discharge may cause or contribute to water quality standard violations in receiving waters, and therefore whether water quality-based effluent limits are necessary.
-It is premature to require physical or operational changes before a determination that nutrient discharges from the AWWTF may cause or contribute to violations of water quality standards.
+changes before a determination that nutrient discharges from the AWWTF may cause or contribute to violations of water quality standards.

 The CNOP is not justifiable on the basis that numeric effluent limitations are infeasible.
 Section 5.11 of the Fact Sheet explains that the CNOP is to "include a suite of site specific BMPs that EPD believes meet the intent of 40 CFR 122.44(k)."
 The cited regulation provides that NPDES permits "shall include" best management practices (BMPs) "to control or abate the discharge of pollutants" when "numeric effluent limitations are infeasible."
 40 CFR 122.44(k).
 EPA's NPDES Permit Writer's Manual explains that numeric effluent limitations "might be infeasible" when, "regulating a pollutant for which limited treatability or aquatic impact data are available to allow development of numeric TBELs or WQBELs"; or when "regulating discharges when the types of pollutants vary greatly over time."
 NPDES Permit Writer's Manual, 9-4.
 We are not aware that these circumstances are present, particularly as EPD is currently implementing its Nutrient Permitting Strategy, which includes developing numeric water quality standards for nutrients and a process for determining when numeric limits are necessary.
-EPD has not yet completed this process, and the inclusion of 40 CFR 122.44(k)-driven BMPs is premature.
+EPD has not vet completed this process, and the inclusion of 40 CFR 122.44(k)driven BMPs is premature.

-Permit No. GA0024147 Issuance Date: 03/27/2024
+Permit No. GA0026816 Issuance Date: 03/27/2024